Yufeng-L/Tweets-Analysis/README.md

 Hello, this is the miniproject1 of EC601.

-In this project, we are going to build a software to analyze twitter contents & images.
+In this project, we are going to build a software to help user analyze their desired food/products.

 Will use twitter API and google natural language API to implement.